 If your query selects records from virtual tables linked to registers, 1C:Enterprise always retrieves active records only (because virtual register tables only contain active records).

 3. When a document that allows manual correction of register records is unposted, do not delete its records, make them inactive instead.
-Example of such document is General Ledger Entry (this document is intended for manual adding of general ledger entries).
+An example of such a document is General Ledger Entry (this document is intended for manual adding of general ledger entries).